rohancme/zsh_history/README.md

 - Just add the restore command to your ~/.zshrc file! (with the path from $HOME of course)

+### Backing up your DB

+- I've scheduled a launchd task on my mac to push my db to git every evening.
+[Here's](https://github.com/rchakra3/Utils/tree/master/scripts/zsh_backup) a link to the scripts

 ***Feedback and comments welcome!***